You can find the MHS Course Guide here

 English

 The English program at Mohonasen Central School District is designed to help students reach a level of competency in the New York State Learning Standards for English/Language Arts.
-This includes students being able to read, write, listen, and speak for: information and understanding; literacy response and expression; critical analysis and evaluation; and social interaction.
+This includes students being able to read, write, listen, and speak for: information and understanding; literary response and expression; critical analysis and evaluation; and social interaction.
 Development of the use of the writing process and a variety of both classic and contemporary literature will be the primary vehicles for meeting and exceeding these standards.

-English 9
+ENGLISH 9

 Credit: 1